.

 - The country is divided into 32 states.
 The states are divided into municipalities.
 Mexico City, formerly known as the Federal District, became the country’s 32nd state in 2016 with a population of 8.9 million people.
 The metropolitan area, however, is much larger with a population of 21.2 million people, making Mexico City the most populous metropolitan area in the Western Hemisphere.

-A NEW FEDERAL ADMINISTRATION
+CURRENT FEDERAL ADMINISTRATION

 - Sheinbaum’s cabinet members include familiar faces such as former Secretary of Foreign Affairs, Marcelo Ebrard, who now serves as Secretary of Economy, and former Secretary of Foreign Affairs, Alicia Barcena, who now serves as Secretary of the Environment and Natural Resources (SEMARNAT).